DissonanceTrip/Pico7SegmentClock/README.md

 Next, the current actual local time will be calculated utilizing the UTC offset, time will be formatted, and the servos will be set to reflect the current time.
 This runs in a loop that will update the displays to match the time as it changes.

-Every hour of operation, the wireless chip will be re-enabled, it will connect to wifi, resync the RTC via NTP, and disable the wireless chip after it is done.
-This is to ensure the time is kept as accurate as possible, but it is not really neccessary.
+Every hour of operation, the wireless chip will be re-enabled, it will connect to WiFi, resync the RTC via NTP, and disable the wireless chip after it is done.
+This is to ensure the time is kept as accurate as possible, but it is not really necessary.

 # Things you can/should change (this is documented in code comments as well)
-I was pretty agressive with the sleep values between servo movements and checks - you could reduce these values without issue, but I do recommend leaving some time between movements to prevent overloading anything
+I was pretty aggressive with the sleep values between servo movements and checks - you could reduce these values without issue, but I do recommend leaving some time between movements to prevent overloading anything

 You can statically set the UTC_OFFSET value for your timezone if you want.
 I had issues with this so it gets this value via APIs instead.
 If you statically set it, remove the methods that would update it.